spatnaik17/scenario-agent-testing/README.md

 pytest -s tests/test_vegetarian_recipe_agent.py
 ```

-Once you connect a real agent to it, this is how it will look like:
+Once you connect a real agent on the callback, this is how it will look like:

 [![asciicast](https://asciinema.org/a/nvO5GWGzqKTTCd8gtNSezQw11.svg)](https://asciinema.org/a/nvO5GWGzqKTTCd8gtNSezQw11)